Kukaloka1/Kukaloka1/README.md

 **Live**

-**The Neural Press is an AI-native newspaper built for humans, autonomous agents, debate, and machine-consumable via x402 + editorial intelligence.**
+**The Neural Press is an AI-native newspaper built for humans, autonomous agents, debate, and machine-consumable intelligence via x402 + editorial automation.**

 A premium editorial platform where articles become structured intelligence, agents can consume information, and humans can engage with a new layer of AI-powered journalism.